300 people told us what they will do with their bigger paychecks

 Related: How much do corporate tax cuts help workers?

-Cover higher bills: Bob Jahn doesn't know how much he'll receive from the tax law yet, but he says whatever he gets will go towards paying his ever-increasing utility bills.
+Cover higher bills: Bob Jahn doesn't know how much he'll receive from the tax law yet, but he says whatever he gets will go toward paying his ever-increasing utility bills.
 His cable bill alone is going up by $12 a month, starting in March, he said.

 The retired middle school teacher said he doesn't feel the tax cuts will leave him any better off, though the rich will likely benefit.
 Also, he's concerned the federal government won't have enough money to pay for needed social services and education.